 You may leave the hospital on the same day of the procedure, but you need to stay in Thailand for 2 weeks.
 During your stay, you will attend follow-up hospital checkups to monitor your healing as well as for the removal of stitches.

 The full recovery period can take around four to six months.
-However, you should be able to return to work and some light activities within six to eight weeks.
+However, you should be able to return to work and some light activities within four to six weeks.
 You may also drive after two weeks if necessary.

 During the first couple of weeks, you will need to wear a cast or surgical boot to protect your foot and you make sure you do not get your stitches wet.
 Your surgeon will likely send you to physical therapy so you can learn exercises to strengthen your foot and lower leg.
 Since your foot will remain swollen to some degree for a few months, try to wear shoes with ample room to minimize the pain.